EMBARGOED UNTIL: 12 a.m. EST, Tues. Nov. 14, 2018

 NASHVILLE, TN – NOV.
 14, 2018 – People with diabetes and severe obesity who had metabolic surgery were much less likely to die from diabetes or any other cause than those who received drug therapy alone, according to a new meta-analysis by German researchers who presented their findings* today at ObesityWeek℠ 2018, the largest international scientific conference focused on the prevention and treatment of obesity hosted by the American Society for Metabolic and Bariatric Surgery (ASMBS)and The Obesity Society (TOS).

 Based on an analysis of 19 studies – six randomized controlled trials and 14 clinical trials published between 1997 and 2017 – 66 percent fewer metabolic surgery patients died than patients who received standard medical therapy for their diabetes.
 Patients were also 62 percent less likely to suffer a heart attack or stroke, although the duration of diabetes reduced the effect of metabolic surgery on the incidence of these macrovascular complications.
 The average body mass index (BMI) was 42 in the surgery group and BMI 40 in the medical therapy group.
+If you are interested on finding out more about any other clinical trials, click right here.

 "This analysis shows metabolic surgery is the only therapy that beneficially affects all diabetes-related complications, at the same time resulting in fewer deaths and cardiovascular events," said Adrian T. Billeter, MD, PhD, lead study author from the University of Heidelberg in Germany.
 "The majority of diabetes medications do not have such an effect, so the case for metabolic surgery is very compelling."